drwpow/pow.rs/src/pages/blog/on-startups.md

 Ideally most engineers have some bits of both.
 But it’s when you have people who disrupt every meeting they’re in, steamroll decisions, stonewall input, _AND_ don’t deliver anything of technical value to the company, they are causing more destruction in your eng org than anything else.
 Which brings us to the next point:

-## Overemphasize engineering
+## Leave engineering unchecked

 I came into early-stage startups from agencies, and I was delighted that it was a lot of the same of what I had been doing—building greenfield apps—but for much higher pay (over double, in fact!).
 And where I would frequently see the highest burn of engineering time was when engineers from Big Tech™ would do it a certain way, because that solved a problem for their billion dollar company that served a completely different customer vertical.
-In other words, carrying over all their technical debt to new infrastructure that didn’t have any of the maturity or value produced by that debt.
+Said Big Tech engineers wouldn’t be challenged, because after all, who am I to argue with Salesforce/Google/Facebook/Apple/Uber/etc.?
+But what happened in reality would be that developer carrying over all their previous company’s technical debt to new infrastructure that didn’t have any of the maturity or value produced by that debt.

 It always ended up in 1 of 2 ways: if the Big Tech™ engineer had some integrity and courage, they’d admit their mistake and we’d only have lost about 6–12 mos of work as we rebuilt parts of the system that were overengineered _AND_ underengineered in all the wrong areas.
 Or, they’d go down fighting tooth-and-nail, and the eng org would struggle to ship anything on a reasonable schedule until the runway was gone.
 In both scenarios, an unrecoverable amount of time was wasted, not as a hindsight thing, but as an open secret that everyone in the eng org saw coming, and raised, but weren’t listened to.